SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

-# Delete Confirm

-Coming soon...

-What's that
+# Form Submit Confirmation Controller

-A couple of items to our cart, like the floppy disk, maybe also some awesome CDs and then head to the cart page, a user can already remove an item from their cart.
-Let's go check out the tempo for this page.
-That's `templates/cart/cart.html.twig` If you scroll down a bit, here it is around line 50.
-Here is the remove button it's actually inside of a form.
-When the user clicks it, it submits that form and removes the item from the cart, super smooth and boring functionality.
-I would like to enhance this when the user clicks the button, I want to pop up a modal.
-So the user can confirm that they want to remove the item, and we're going to make this even cooler.
+Let's add a few items to our cart, like a floppy disk - gotta have those - and maybe also some awesome CD's so I can burn a mixtape for Leanna.
+Now, head to the cart page.

+A user can already remove an item from their cart.
+Open up the template to see
+how: `templates/cart/cart.html.twig`.
+If you scroll down a bit... here it is... around line 50.
+The "remove" button is inside of a form.
+When the user clicks it, the form submits and the controller removes the item from the cart.
+It's super smooth and super boring.
+I love it!

+## A Massively Re-usable "Submit Confirm" Controller

+But *now*, I need to add a feature to this.
+When the user clicks the button, I want to open a modal where the user can *confirm* that they want to remove the item.
+In fact, this is going to be even *cooler* than it sounds because the Stimulus controller we're about to create will be re-usable across *any* form in our *entire* app.
+Want to pop up a confirmation before the user submits a checkout form... or change password form?
+This *one* controller will be able to handle *all* of those cases.

-We're going to make the new stimulus controller for this functionality, able to be used to confirm, submit on any form across your entire application.
-So let's get to work.
-Start by creating the stimulus controller.
-So an `assets/controllers/` let's create a new file called how bout `submit-confirm_controller.js`.
-Again, I'm calling this `submit-confirm` because this'll be a controller that can be used reuse to confirm the submit on any form.
-We'll start the normal way. `import { Controller } from 'stimulus'` and then `export default class extends Controller` with our `connect()` method to make sure everything is hooked up `console.log()`.
-And of course, inside of here,
+Let's get to work.
+Start by creating the Stimulus controller.
+In `assets/controllers/`, add a new file called, how about, `submit-confirm_controller.js`.
+I'm calling this `submit-confirm`... and not "delete-confirm" or "cart-remove-confirm" because it will be reusable on *any* form.

+Start the normal way: `import { Controller } from 'stimulus'` and then `export default class extends Controller` with a `connect()` method to make sure everything is hooked up: `console.log()`... a dinosaur (🦖).
-Well at a dinosaur

-Next let's activate this in the template, adding it to the form tag should be fine.
+Next up, go activate this in the template.
+Adding it to the `form` tag should be
+fine: `{{ stimulus_controller('submit-confirm') }}`.

+Let's make sure this is connected!
+I'll re-open my console.. refresh and... roar!
+We even see *two* dinosaurs because there are two different controllers on this page.

+## Hello SweetAlert2

-So add curly curly `stimulus_controller('submit-confirm')`.
-Let's make sure this connected.
-I need to make sure my console is open refresh and it did roar.
-I noticed there are two roars because there are two different controllers on this page to create the actual model search for sweetalert2.
-I love this library.
-It's an easy to use highly customizable alert system.
-If you scroll down a bit, let's see here.
-I hear it as one of the examples is for a model that confirms deleting something.
-This is basically exactly what we want.
-So let's go get this library installed, spin over at your terminal, run
+To create the actual modal, search for [sweetalert2](https://sweetalert2.github.io/).
+I *love* this library.
+It's an easy - but highly customizable - alert system.
+If you scroll down a bit... one of these examples is for a modal that confirms deleting something.
+Here it is.
+This is almost exactly what we want.

+Let's go get this library installed.
+Spin over to your terminal and run:

 ```terminal
 yarn add sweetalert2 --dev
 ```

+## Adding the "submit" Action

-And before we actually use that, let's set up the action on our form because when we submit this form, we are going to want to do something in the template on the form.
+Before we use that new library, let's set up the *action* on our form: when the user submits the form, we want to run some code.

-Add `data-action=""` then the name of our controller, `submit-confirm#` and let's have a call, a new ethical `onSubmit` a copy of that.
-Then head over to our controller.
-We can rename `connect()` to `onSubmit()`, give it any event argument.
-And first let's call it `event.preventDefault()` so that the form doesn't submit immediately.
-And then let's `console.log(event)` just so we can see this working okay.
-Back over refresh hit, remove and awesome.
-We can see the submit event is being triggered so far.
-So good.
-Now let's bring in sweet alert back over in the docs.
-Copy this entire delete example and in the controller, remove the log and paste and for this SWA out, make sure to import sweetalert on top.
-So that is `import Swal from 'sweetalert2';` cool.
+In the template, on the form, add `data-action=""` then the name of our controller - `submit-confirm` - a `#` sign and... let's have this call a new method called `onSubmit`.

+Copy that then head over to our controller.
+Rename `connect()` to `onSubmit()` and give it an `event` argument.
+Start by calling `event.preventDefault()` so that the form doesn't submit immediately.
+Then let's `console.log(event)` so we can see this working.

+Head back over, refresh, hit remove and... awesome!
+We can see the submit event *is* being triggered.
+So far, so good.

+*Now* let's bring in SweetAlert.
+Back over on its docs, copy the entire delete example and, in the controller, remove the log and paste.

+Oh and this `Swal` variable needs to be imported: `import Swal from 'sweetalert2';`

+Yay!
 Let's try it.
-I'll go back to our site.
-Refresh here, remove in Tata.
-So awesome.
+Head back over to our site, refresh and hit Remove.
+Tada!
+That's so awesome!
 If we click cancel, nothing happens.
-And if we click yes, delete it.
-Then we get this other message, but it's not actually deleting it yet to do that.
+And if we click yes, delete it... we get this other message.
+But it's not *actually* removing the item yet.

 Look back at the code.
-What happens here is if you then the dot then call back is called, which is why, what we actually saw was it just, um, firing another sweet alert.
-All we need to do is replace that sweet alert.fire with `this.element`, which we know will be the form `.submit()`.
-That's it, by the way, if you're thinking that this might cause an infinite loop where we call submit, and then that triggers our, uh, submit action, which then calls this method again, it won't when you call submit like this directly on an element, it does not trigger a submit event on that element.
-So it won't call itself again.
-All right.
-Let's see if this works, refresh the page click remove and this time confirm.
-Yeah, it worked.
-The form submitted the page, reloaded on the item is gone, but I want to make this a more awesome how by making this con controller configurable so we can reuse it across our app, after all saying yes, delete it.
-Isn't exactly the right button text.
-When you're removing an item from the cart, we'll also add an option to make the form submit via Ajax.
-That's all next

-[inaudible].
+Here's how this works: when you click a button, the `.then()` callback is executed.
+That's why we saw that second message: on confirm, it called `Swal` again.

+To make this actually *submit*, replace the `Swal.fire()` with `this.element` - which will be the `form` - `.submit()`.

+That's it!
+Oh, and if you're thinking:

+> Hey!
+Won't this cause an infinite loop...where we call `submit()` and then
+> that triggers our `submit` action... which will then open SweetAlert again?

+Fortunately... that will *not* happen.
+When you call `.submit()` on a form, the form *does* submit, but the `submit` event is *not* dispatched.
+And so our action method will *not* be called again.

+Ok: let's see if this works.
+Refresh, click remove and this time confirm.
+Woohoo!
+The form submitted, the page, reloaded and the item is gone!

+But I think we can make this even *more* awesome.
+How?
+By making our controller *configurable* - like the text that it displays - so we can *truly* reuse it across our app.
+Even in this situation, saying "yes, delete it" on the button when you're removing an item from the cart... doesn't really make sense.

+And as an extra bonus, we're also going to add an option to make the form submit via Ajax.
+That's all next.